online-bridge-hackathon/OCR/README.md

 > LIBSO=1
 6. Run make in the darknet folder
 > make
 7. Upload detect.py to the main darknet folder.
-Upload any test images i.e. in darknet/test/ and outputs will be generated in darknet/test_out/
+Upload any test images i.e. in darknet/test/ and outputs will be generated in darknet/test_out/.
+Some test images can be found here: https://drive.google.com/drive/folders/1KA7HseM2liyBhExUySehFMhzlANCs0wO?usp=sharing
 8. Download the following darknet data files: https://drive.google.com/drive/folders/1rsNcTu3LQekErwQonqjSFaDLGiPg829A?usp=sharing \
 Put yolov4-cards.cfg and cards.weights in the main darknet folder. \
 Put cards.data and cards.names in darknet/data/.